St Peter's Church, Arkley: History

+the west door (2023) is dedicated to local stalwarts Geoffrey and Jan Mabbett.
+This replaced one installed in 1953 for the Coronation of Queen Elizabeth II, which, after 70 years, was in poor condition.
+Another bench, to commemorate the Coronation of Charles III (2023), was unveiled by Theresa Villiers MP and is in the garden behind the church.

-St Peter's was originally built for the benefit of Durant's tenants and workers, but, after his death it became a chapel-of-ease of St John the Baptist Church, Chipping Barnet.
+St Peter's was originally built for the benefit of Durant's tenants and workers, but, some years after his death, it became a chapel-of-ease of St John the Baptist Church, Chipping Barnet.
+It was dedicated for this purpose in 1888 by Alfred Blomfield, Bishop of Colchester, son of Charles Blomfield.

 Arkley became a separate parish in 1905 with St Peter's as its church.
 Since the 1980s St Peter's has been part of the Chipping Barnet Team Ministry.

-Notable interments
+Notable people

 The ashes of the English actor Trevor Howard are buried in an unmarked plot near the church.
 A small plaque on the exterior wall of the church commemorates the Howard family.

+Christine Hardman, who, as Bishop of Newcastle, became the second female diocesan bishop in the Church of England, was married at St. Peter’s in 1971.

+The Vicar since 2024 has been the Revd Cindy Kent, former lead singer of the 1960s/70s folk-pop band the Settlers.